Skip to contents

 }

-The Bioconductor repository releases versions that contain specific versions of packages from CRAN and BioConductor that are consistent with each other and with a specific version of R, preventing version conflicts between R packages.
+The Bioconductor repository hosts many R packages related to bioinformatics.
+Bioconductor has a new release every six months.
+Each release contains specific versions of packages from CRAN and Bioconductor that are consistent with each other and with a specific version of R, preventing version conflicts between R packages.

 if(!requireNamespace("BiocManager", quietly = TRUE)) {